maharshi95/submititnow/README.md

 # submitit-wrapper
-A "makeshift" toolkit to create and launch Jobs from existing python scripts on SLURM, and also monitor the status of current and past jobs.
+A "makeshift" toolkit to create and launch Jobs from existing python scripts on SLURM using [submitit](https://github.com/facebookincubator/submitit), and also interactively monitor the status of jobs running currently or terminated over CLI.